An Approach to Causal Inference over Stochastic Networks: Causal Framework

 \section{Causal Framework}

-DAGs provide a means for precisely specifying the structure of relationships between random variables (see \cite{pearl2009} for an introduction). \cite{pearl1995} developed strict criteria for identification of causal effects, and showed equivalence with the potential outcome framework in \cite{pearl2010}
+DAGs provide a means for precisely specifying the structure of relationships between random variables (see \cite{pearl2009} for an introduction). \cite{pearl1995} developed strict criteria for identification of causal effects.
+Formal equivalence with the potential outcome framework was shown in \cite{richardson2013}

 Nodes in the DAG represent random variables, with edges drawn between nodes being strictly uni-directional, and cycles of edges prohibited, so that so called ``feedback'' loops are not permitted.
-The interpretation of a directed line from node \(i\) to node \(j\) is that \(i\) is causally effects \(j\).
+The interpretation of a directed line from node \(i\) to node \(j\) is that \(i\) causally effects \(j\).
 For a node indexing set \(V\), denote the corresponding random variables \(\lbrace x_{v} \rbrace_{v\in V}\).
-This graphical structure encodes the following factorization of their joint probability distribution \(p(x) = \prod_{v \in V} p(x_{v} \vert x_{pa(v)})\), where \(pa(v)\) are the parents of \(v,\) that is the nodes in the DAG without edges into \(v\).
+This graphical structure encodes the following factorization of their joint probability distribution \(p(x) = \prod_{v \in V} p(x_{v} \vert x_{pa(v)})\), where \(pa(v)\) are the parents of \(v,\) that is the nodes in the DAG with edges into \(v\).